A low potassium level has many causes but usually results from vomiting, diarrhea, adrenal gland disorders, or use of diuretics.

 Typically, the potassium level becomes low because too much is lost from the digestive tract due to vomiting, diarrhea, or excessive laxative use.

-Sometimes too much potassium is excreted in urine, usually because of drugs that cause the kidneys to excrete excess sodium, water, and potassium (diuretics).
+Sometimes too much potassium is excreted in urine, usually because the person is using medications that cause the kidneys to excrete excess sodium, water, and potassium (diuretics).

-In many adrenal disorders, such as Cushing syndrome Cushing Syndrome In Cushing syndrome, the level of corticosteroids is excessive, usually due to taking corticosteroid drugs or overproduction by the adrenal glands.
-Cushing syndrome usually results from taking... read more , the adrenal glands produce too much aldosterone, a hormone that causes the kidneys to excrete large amounts of potassium.
+In many adrenal disorders, such as Cushing syndrome Cushing Syndrome In Cushing syndrome, the level of corticosteroids is excessive, usually due to taking corticosteroid medications or overproduction by the adrenal glands.
+Cushing syndrome usually results from... read more , the adrenal glands produce too much aldosterone, a hormone that causes the kidneys to excrete large amounts of potassium.

-Certain drugs (such as insulin, albuterol, and terbutaline) cause more potassium to move from blood into cells and can result in hypokalemia.
-However, these drugs usually cause temporary hypokalemia, unless another condition is also causing potassium to be lost.
+Certain medications (such as insulin, albuterol, and terbutaline) cause more potassium to move from blood into cells and can result in hypokalemia.
+However, these medications usually cause temporary hypokalemia, unless another condition is also causing potassium to be lost.

 Hypokalemia is rarely caused by consuming too little potassium because many foods (such as beans, dark leafy greens, potatoes, fish, and bananas) contain potassium.